AustonBlair/Scrcpy-AutoConnect/README.md

-# Scrcpy-AutoConnect
-Scrcpy AutoConnect &amp; Find Port - Wireless Debugging Feature - Hardcode IP feature

-# ADB AutoConnect Tool
+# Scrcpy-AutoConnect: ADB AutoConnect Tool

 A Batch script to quickly connect to an Android device over Wi-Fi using ADB (Android Debug Bridge) by automatically discovering the ADB port.